Find Cheap Medicare Plans in Your Area

 |Medicare Diabetes Prevention Program|

-In order to have coverage for diabetic supplies, the rule of thumb is that they must be considered medically necessary and prescribed or approved by your physician.
+In order for diabetic supplies to be covered, the rule of thumb is that they must be considered medically necessary and prescribed or approved by your physician.
 With Medicare Advantage plans, you may sometimes also need preapproval from your insurance company.

 Medicare Part B — a component of Original Medicare provided through the government — covers diabetes services such as doctor appointments, screenings done by the doctor, the Medicare Diabetes Prevention Program, foot exams and glaucoma eye exams.
 It also covers supplies called "durable medical equipment" including external insulin pumps, diabetic shoes, home glucose monitors and test strips.